NarendraKumar-2259/OkTrace/README.md

 ## The Problem

 When you have multiple interceptors in your OkHttp client, debugging becomes painful.
-You have no visibility into which
+You have no visibility into which interceptor:
-interceptor:

 - Added, removed, or modified a header
 - Changed the URL
 - Changed the HTTP method
 - Modified the request body

 OkTrace solves this by showing you a detailed diff at every step of the chain.

 ---

 ## The Solution

-OkTrace wraps each interceptor individually and shows a **diff at every step**:
 ```
 ┌──────────────────────────────────────────────────────
 │ ▶  POST  https://api.example.com/v1/login